You are viewing the global institutional website

 A transnational learning platform

-Exodus & Resilience operates, among other things, as a transnational learning platform: a distributed system of educational programs that share a common framework while adapting to the specific conditions of each territorial node.
+Exodus & Resilience operates as a transnational learning platform: a distributed system of educational programs that share a common framework while adapting to the specific conditions of New York/Venezuela, Caracas and Acarigua.

 The educational framework of the platform is aligned with the UN 2030 Agenda and UNESCO’s Education for Sustainable Development.
 Its purpose is not to produce culturally informed audiences, but to develop competencies: the ability to recognize and value cultural diversity, participate actively in the cultural life of a community, and produce and transmit cultural knowledge to future generations.
 SDG Target 4.7 —which connects education with a culture of peace, global citizenship and appreciation of cultural diversity— is the normative horizon of this work.

-Pedagogical resources produced in each node are shared across the platform.
-An intercultural mediation resource developed in Barcelona can be adapted for New York.
-An oral history protocol developed in Acarigua can be applied in Caracas.
+Pedagogical resources produced in each chapter are shared across the platform.
+A mediation resource developed with the New York/Venezuela diaspora can inform Caracas.
+An oral history protocol developed in Acarigua can be adapted to other territories where memory, archive and intergenerational transmission are at stake.
 The platform produces educational knowledge that accumulates, circulates and improves, and is designed to be useful in future territorial programs working with other migration contexts.

 Educational nodes

-Each territorial node translates the shared educational framework into its own social, cultural, community and institutional context.
+Each chapter translates the shared educational framework into its own social, cultural, community and institutional context.

 Works with education as transnational mediation: connecting the Venezuelan diaspora with its own cultural production, building audiences for Venezuelan art in diaspora, and developing social-emotional learning in contexts of displacement and memory.